-Fig.~\ref{fig:pk_dTb} shows the power spectra calculated by Eq.~(\ref{eq:pk_dTb}) for CDM and FD with some masses and the ratio of the FD power spectrum to the CDM's one.
-For the power spectrum of the HI distribution, we can see the suppression of the amplitude at all scales in images differently from the dark matter case shown in Fig.~\ref{fig:pk_wdm_mass}.
+Figure~\ref{fig:pk_dTb} shows the power spectra calculated by Eq.~(\ref{eq:pk_dTb}) for CDM and FD with some masses and the ratio of the FD power spectrum to the CDM's one.
+For the power spectrum of the HI distribution, we can see the suppression of the amplitude at all scales in images differently from the dark matter case shown in Figure~\ref{fig:pk_wdm_mass}.
 The relation between the power spectrum of the matter density fluctuation $\delta_{m}$ and the one of the differential brightness temperature $\delta T_b$ is

 where $\tilde{A}$ represents the Fourier counterpart of a physical quantity $A$, $\bar{n}_{\mathrm{HI}}$ is the mean of the HI number density, and $b_{\rm HI}$ is the HI bias.
 Therefore, even when the suppression of the matter power spectrum caused by WDM appears only at the small scale, the overall amplitude of $\delta T_b$ power spectrum is affected due to the smaller HI number density in the WDM models.
-Fig.~\ref{fig:pk_dTb_z} also shows the $P^{m_T} (k_\perp)$ for the CDM and 2 keV FD model at redshift $z=$3, 4, 5, and 6.
+Figure~\ref{fig:pk_dTb_z} also shows the $P^{m_T} (k_\perp)$ for the CDM and 2 keV FD model at redshift $z=$3, 4, 5, and 6.
 We can see the growth of structure in the upper panel and the dependence of the power spectra on the redshift.

 For the power spectrum analysis, we use a neural network.
-We implement the neural network with \texttt{Pytorch} \citep{pytorch}, which is a \texttt{Python} module to implement the deep learning algorithm, shown in Table~\ref{tb:NN_arch}.
+We implement the neural network with \texttt{PYTORCH} \citep{pytorch}, which is a \texttt{Python} module to implement the deep learning algorithm, shown in Table~\ref{tb:NN_arch}.
 This neural network has four hidden fully connected layers and we apply the 40 \% dropout \citep{srivastava2014dropout} after each layer to avoid overfitting to the training data.
-Our neural network is trained by the power spectrum of the training images generated in Section~\ref{ssec:images}.
-We examine some architecture that has more or less layers and nodes, and we find the architecture shown in Table.~\ref{tb:NN_arch} shows the best performance in the binary classification of the CDM model and 2keV FD model.
+Our neural network is trained by the power spectrum of the training images generated in Sec.~\ref{ssec:images}.
+Therefore, we have exactly the same number of training, validation, and test datasets for the power spectrum as in the case of the CNN.
+We examine some architecture with more or less layers and nodes and find the architecture shown in Table.~\ref{tb:NN_arch} shows the best performance in the binary classification of the CDM model and 2keV FD model.

 The last layer of our neural network has $N_{\rm DM}$ nodes.
 For the $i$-th input image of the model M, we describe the output from the $k$-th node as $y_{i}(k|{\rm M})$.
 Each node corresponds to the output for each dark matter model, and the weight parameters are optimized to maximize $y_i (\rm M|M)$ by training.